Class Descriptions

 • Playing in various keys

-Instructors: Group piano classes will be taught by Dr. Mi-Jin Kim and Dr. Islei Hammer, experienced piano faculty and staff at Appalachian State University!
+Instructors: Group piano classes will be taught by Dr. Catherine Garner, Dr. Mi-Jin Kim and Dr. Islei Hammer, experienced piano faculty and staff at Appalachian State University!

 Alexander Technique ($75)